xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. question

-**Which servers support the "memberOf/groupMembership" attribute?**
+**Which servers support the "memberOf" / "groupMembership" attribute?**

 .. answer